imagej/imagej.github.io/_pages/plugins/microscope-measurement-tools.md

 I used the following plugins as inspiration: [Correct\_3D\_drift](/plugins/correct-3d-drift) and [Microscope Scale](https://imagej.nih.gov/ij/plugins/microscope-scale.html) (which sadly is no longer easily customizable).

 Please see the GitHub page for issues needing coding work, and ideas for improvement.
-You are always welcome to contribute code to the GitHub project, it is remarkably simple due to FIJI's excellent Python API!
+You are always welcome to contribute code to the GitHub project, it is remarkably simple due to Fiji's excellent Python API!